Sunil Ariyaratne: Career

 In 2002, he directed the dramatic movie Sudu Sewaneli.
 The film won the Sarasaviya award for the Best Director and President's Medal for the Best Script of that year.

 In 2008, he released a volume Visithuruya Re Ahasa which contained all his lyrics written for films, teleplays, social events such as the Tsunami devastation, light songs for radio, cassettes and CDs.

 He directed the film Uppalavanna in 2008 which was based on a reinterpreted Buddhist story similar to a Theri gatha story.
-The film was a blockbuster of that year and won several awards at local film festivals including Most popular actress, best actress and music direction.
+The film was a blockbuster of that year and won several awards at local film festivals including Most Popular Actress, Best Actress and Music Direction.
 However, the movie received primarily negative reviews.
-Many criticized the various unnecessary characters in the movie which do not have any role in the plot, the editing, and the acting.
+Many criticized the various unnecessary characters in the movie (which do not have any role in the plot), the editing, and acting.

 In 2012, he directed the film Kusa Pabha based on the 523rd story "Kusa Jataka" in the Jataka story series.
-The film won 12 awards at 2013 Derana Lux Film Festival including popular actor, actress, movie, music direction, and singer.
+The film won 12 awards at the 2013 Derana Lux Film Festival including popular actor, actress, movie, music direction, and singer.

 In 2018, Ariyarante directed a historical story of Bimba Devi Alias Yashodara.
 It was screened on 26 April, at 85 cinema halls becoming the biggest number of the simultaneous screening in Sri Lanka.
 The film received mostly positive reviews from the critics.

 In 2019, he directed the blockbuster film Vijayaba Kollaya which was released on 1 August in 80 cinema halls across the island.
 The film was an adaptation of W.A.
 Silva's novel of the same name.
 The film received positive reviews.

-On 17 March 2020, he launched the second volume of Gandharwa Apadana where 06 books written on 12 musicians.
+On 17 March 2020, he launched the second volume of Gandharwa Apadana which is a collection of 6 books written on 12 musicians.